FREQUENTLY ASKED QUESTIONS

 What is dry mouth?

-There are several reasons why the glands that produce saliva might not function properly: side effects of some medications, disease (diabetes, Parkinson’s, Hodgkin’s, HIV/AIDS and Sjogrens syndrome), radiation therapy, chemotherapy, menopause and smoking.
-The only permanent way to cure dry mouth is to treat the cause.
+Dry mouth means that you don’t have enough saliva or spit to keep your mouth moist.
+Chronic dry mouth can be uncomfortable and lead to more serious health problems or indicate that a more serious medical condition may exist.
+There are several reasons that the glands that produce saliva might not function properly: side effects of some medications, disease (diabetes, Parkinson’s, Hodgkin’s, HIV/AIDS and Sjogrens syndrome), radiation therapy, chemotherapy, menopause and smoking.
+The only permanent way to cure dry mouth is to treat its cause.

 What is a cracked tooth?